Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/introduction.rst

 The main area of the :doc:`Graph editor </editors/graph_editor/index>` in Driver Mode shows a :doc:`F-Curve </editors/graph_editor/fcurves/introduction>` that maps the Driver Value to the target property.
 The Driver Value is the output of the driver script.
-The X-axis is the Driver Value and the Y-axis the value of the target property.
+The X-axis represents the Driver Value and the Y-axis is the value of the target property.
 In the example image, if the Driver Value is 2.0 the property will be 0.5.

 The default F-curve is an identity map i.e. the value is not changed.